Peugeot e-2008 interior & comfort

 Infotainment, apps & sat nav

-Up front, the dashboard is dominated by a big touchscreen (seven inches on lower-spec cars, 10 inches on GT Line and GT) that offers all the functionality you’d expect, including multiple USB points, navigation with charging-point search function, Apple CarPlay, Android Auto, digital radio, Bluetooth and – in GT Line and above – wireless phone charging.
+Up front, the dashboard is dominated by a big touchscreen (seven inches on lower-spec cars, 10 inches on GT and GT Premium models) that offers all the functionality you’d expect, including multiple USB points, navigation with charging-point search function, Apple CarPlay, Android Auto, digital radio, Bluetooth and – in GT Line and above – wireless phone charging.

 It’s not the fastest-responding screen, nor does it have the best graphics in the class, but it’s a comprehensively equipped system nonetheless.
 The standard seven-inch screen has all the functions you could want, but the graphics (even on the bigger 10-inch screen) are a bit grainy and the menus can be a faff to navigate.